EdOates84/EdOates84.github.io/final-submission.md

 # Final Submission

-Majorly I worked on finding anchors, shows, channels probable and confident both or added in the final text file.
-Implemented the final production pipeline using python scripts and slurm to handle all the jobs submissions and output text files.
-I have tested my algorithm on HPC with extensive data of **7 months**.
-It took 5 continuous days/night to process **10k+ videos** and generate .txt file and .mp4(segmented video).
+Majorly I worked on finding anchors, shows, channels probable and confident both or added in the **final .txt file**.
+The algorithm segmented shows and created a .txt file for each segmented show containing all the show information that you can see below in the **Example of final .txt files** section.
+Implemented the final production pipeline and developed python scripts and slurm script to process and handle all the jobs submissions and output .txt files.
+I have run and tested my algorithm on HPC with extensive data of 7 months.
+It took 5 continuous days/night to process 10k+ videos and generate .txt file and .mp4(segmented video).

 > **Path of Output files:** [/mnt..gallina/Singularity/Show-Segmentation-2021/TvSplit_2]()